MOMables® Healthy Lunches for Kids

 Instructions

-• Bake at 350F for 35 to 40 minutes, until golden brown.
-Remove the pan from the oven and let them cool in the pan before carefully removing them with a small knife or small spatula.
+• Remove the pan from the oven and let them cool in the pan before removing them.

-• Once cooled, refrigerate the quiche muffins in an airtight container or zip bag for up to 3 days.
+• Once cooled, refrigerate the quiche muffins in an airtight container or zip bag for up to 3 days or in the freezer for up to 2 months.
+To reheat, microwave for 30 seconds to 1 minute, until heated through.

 Notes